Dev-kartikbansal/Kartik_portfolio1/README.md

 <<<<<<< HEAD
-# 🌟 Mohit Kumar - Personal Portfolio
+# 🌟Kartik Bansal - Personal Portfolio

 This is my personal portfolio website built with **Python Flask (Backend)** and **HTML, CSS, TailwindCSS, JavaScript (Frontend)**.
 It showcases my projects, skills, achievements, education, and includes a contact form.